sst/sst/www/docs/quick-start.md

 </TabItem>
 </MultiPackagerCode>

-The first time the SST command is run, you'll be prompted to enter a default stage name to use.
+The first time you run this command in a project, you'll be prompted to enter a default stage name to use.

 ---

 ### Pick a stage name

 SST uses the stage names to namespace your resources.
-Just hit **Enter** to select the default one.

 ```
 Look like you’re running sst for the first time in this directory.
 Please enter